Do you think you have a United States rare coin? I thought I did.

 - Steel Pennies (…supposedly very common; all are from 1943 and they stick to a magnet; worth up to a dime)

-- Indian Head Penny (…who knew a penny could be worth up to 3 dollars?!)
+- Indian Head Pennies (…who knew a penny could be worth up to 3 dollars?!)

-- Buffalo Nickel (…they’re worth up to a dollar)
+- Buffalo Nickels (…they’re worth up to a dollar)

 - Pennies with the Lincoln Memorial (1959-present)